odhran-kainos/blog/post/9 - Micro-optimizing your Scala code.md

 And as expected, the uncolored `java.lang.String` containing `12000` `Char`s
 takes `24kb`, since in Java each `Char` is a [UTF-16](https://en.wikipedia.org/wiki/UTF-16) character and takes 2 bytes.

+Bit-packing is a technique that is often ignored in "high level" languages like Scala, despite having a rich history of usage in C++, C, or Assembly programs.
+Nevertheless, as this example demonstrates, it can lead to huge improvements in performance and memory-usage in the cases where it can be used.
+Not only does it take up less memory, but bitwise operations on `Int`s or `Long`s are going to be much, much, much faster than any methods you could call on a `Set` or a `Map`.

+If you are dealing with a `Set` or `Map` which is the bottle-neck within your program, it's worth considering whether you can replace it with a `BitSet` or even just a plain old `Int` or `Long`.

 ## Conclusion